1947 Pacific typhoon season: Typhoon Gladys

+Gladys was a category 1 typhoon that stayed out at sea.

 Typhoon Hannah

+Hannah was a category 3 typhoon.
+Its early track was likely lost due to the lack of meteorology observation.

 Tropical Storm Irene

 Tropical Storm Irene formed on November 30 between the Philippine Islands.
 It strengthened to a tropical storm with 50 mph winds before it made landfall on one of the islands.
 It curved northeast and weakened to a tropical depression.
 But after exiting land, it restrengthened to a moderate tropical storm.
 But shortly thereafter, it became extratropical on December 3.
 The Japan Meteorological Agency analyzed it as a tropical depression, though it was actually a moderate tropical storm.

 Typhoon Jean

-Typhoon Jean struck Manila during Christmas after forming in the Philippine sea moving West-northwest and accelerating as it makes landfall in the border area of Albay and Camarines sur.
-The storm continued its fast movement and track towards southern Manila.
+Typhoon Jean made a direct hit over Manila during the Christmas holidays after organizing in the Philippine Sea to the southeast of Yap Island, moving west-northwest and accelerating as it made landfall in the border area of Albay and Camarines Sur.
+The storm continued its fast movement and track towards southern part of Manila and Southern Tagalog.

-After passing Manila the storm emerges from the coast of Zambales towards the south china sea starting to shift more towards the northwest and eventually north and northeast.
-All the way moving parallel to the coast of Luzon.
-The typhoon weakened into a tropical storm and recurved west of Batanes island and passed through the Bashi channel south of Taiwan and continued north-eastward towards Miyakojima and the southern Japanese islands and eventually dissipating on the 29th of December.
+After passing Manila, the storm emerged from the coast of Zambales towards the South China Sea, starting to shift more towards the northwest and eventually north and northeast, all the way moving parallel to the coast of Luzon.
+The typhoon weakened into a tropical storm and recurved west of the Batanes group of islands and passed through the Bashi Channel south of Taiwan and continued north-eastward towards Miyakojima and the southern Japanese islands and eventually dissipated on 29 December.
 No data is available on what happened to the system after turning post-tropical.

-The curved track of Typhoon Jean is somewhat similar to that of Typhoon Flora the month before.
+The curved parabolic track of Typhoon Jean had its similar semblance to that of Typhoon Flora the month before.

-Because Typhoon Jean battered Manila during Christmas there were reports of Christmas decorations being strewn around the city.

-There were also reports of wind damage in Parañaque city.
-It was the first recorded incident of typhoons impacting the country at the time of Christmas with the others being Typhoon Lee in 1981, Typhoon Nock-Ten in 2016, an unnamed typhoon in 1918, and Typhoon Phanfone in 2019.
+Because Typhoon Jean battered Manila during the Yuletide season, there were some eyewitness reports of Christmas decorations being strewn around the city.
+There were also reports of wind damage in the nearby suburb of Parañaque.
+It was the second recorded instance of a typhoon impacting the country during Christmas time, with the first being an unnamed (aka Quantico) typhoon in 1918, and the others being Typhoon Lee in 1981, Typhoon Axel in 1994 (which made landfall in Samar three days prior to Christmas Day of that year), Typhoon Nock-ten in 2016, and Typhoon Phanfone in 2019.